Skip to content

 • Type-safe schema definition — use your language’s native type system

-• Decorators/attributes/macros — metadata for GraphQL behavior (queries, mutations, authorization)
+• Decorators/attributes/builders — metadata for GraphQL behavior (queries, mutations, authorization)

 • Schema compilation — generate schema.json for the FraiseQL Rust runtime